4th New Jersey Infantry Regiment

-The 4th New Jersey Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.4th New Jersey Volunteer Infantry Regiment lost 5 officers and 156 enlisted men killed or mortally wounded and 2 officers and 103 enlisted men to disease during the Civil War.
-Col. J.H Simpson helps lead the 4th N.J through the hardship’s.
+The 4th New Jersey Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.
+Overall, the regiment lost 5 officers and 156 enlisted men killed or mortally wounded and 2 officers and 103 enlisted men to disease during the Civil War.
+The regiment's first commander, Colonel James H. Simpson, helped lead the 4th N.J through the hardships of the first year of campaigning.

 Service

 Three months regiment

 The 4th New Jersey Infantry Regiment was first organized at Trenton, New Jersey for three months service on April 27, 1861.

-The regiment was attached to Runyon's New Jersey Brigade, Defenses of Washington, to June 1861.
-1st Brigade, Runyon's Reserve Division, McDowell's Army of Northeast Virginia, to July 1861.
+It was attached to Runyon's New Jersey Brigade, Defenses of Washington, to June 1861.
+It was then attached to 1st Brigade, Runyon's Reserve Division, McDowell's Army of Northeast Virginia.